RobertoRoos/git-substitute/README.md

 ## Installing

+The recommended system-wide install is through pipx: `pipx install git-substitute`

-Install with `pip install git-substitute`.
+You can also install it regularly through pip (in your `venv`): `pip install git-substitute`.

 Or from a local clone, run `poetry install` or `pip install . [-e]`.
 You could also install directly from git with `pip install https://github.com/RobertoRoos/git-substitute`.